Have you ever been sea sick?

 Again, using an oil is better for when your dog is already sick.

-Using treats and capsules is a good preventative measure to take if your dog seems to suffer from nausea often, or perhaps you’re planning a long ride in the car.
+Using treats is a good preventative measure to take if your dog seems to suffer from nausea often, or perhaps you’re planning a long ride in the car.